TACC-Cloud/summer-institute-2020-tapis/block2/jobs.md

 ```

-With this command, you can see the job folder in pwd. <br/>
+With this command, you can see the job folder created in pwd. <br/>
-You can cd in to the folder and cat the predictions.txt file.
-If the job ran successfully you should see following output
+You can cd into the job folder and view the predictions.txt file.
+If the job ran successfully you should see following output in predictions.txt file
 ```
 >> Downloading inception-2015-12-05.tgz 100.0%
 Successfully downloaded inception-2015-12-05.tgz 88931400 bytes.